-Potentially our largest endocrine system, the eCS regulates a huge range of bodily processes like our appetite, discomfort, mood, memory, the nervous system, immune activity, blood pressure, bone density, glucose metabolism, stress and more.
+Potentially our largest endocrine system, the ECS, regulates a huge range of bodily processes like our appetite, discomfort, mood, memory, nervous system, immune activity, blood pressure, bone density, glucose metabolism, stress, and more.

-Our brains, immune systems, organs, connective tissues, and glands all make use of our endocannabinoid system (eCS). as well as other body functions including the feelings of discomfort, mood, appetite, memory, digestion, respiration, and more.
+Our brains, immune systems, organs, connective tissues, and glands all use our endocannabinoid system (ECS).
+The ECS handles other body functions, including the feelings of discomfort, mood, appetite, memory, digestion, respiration, and more.

 CB1 receptors are concentrated in our brains and nervous systems.
 Because they're mostly found in the brain, CB1 receptors are responsible for regulating your moods, emotions, bodily movement, appetite, memory, and much more.

-CB2 receptors are found mostly in your immune system, but also throughout your whole body.
-CB2 receptors are also be found in major organs like your heart, liver, kidneys, blood vessels, bones, and reproductive organs, and they are responsible for a variety of functions.
-When we think of discomfort due to an eCS imbalance, you’re generally thinking of your CB2 receptors.
+CB2 receptors are found mostly in your immune system but also throughout your whole body.
+CB2 receptors are also found in major organs like your heart, liver, kidneys, blood vessels, bones, and reproductive organs, and they are responsible for various functions.
+When we think of discomfort due to an ECS imbalance, we're generally thinking of your CB2 receptors.

 Ashley, E. (2017).
 Cannabis: CBD Rich Hemp Oil, Hemp Essential Oil, & Hemp Seed Oil: The Cannabis Medicines of Aromatherapy's Own Medical Marijuana.
 The Secret Healer Oils Profiles, Vol. 8.